 • In Spring 2011, we decided to cut a show for 2011-12 in order to preserve expenses and FTEF.
-This cut continues through 2014-2015.
+This cut continues through 2015-2016.

 The yearly Theatre Arts Department program produces excellent shows with professional production values.
 However, the program is not sufficiently funded.
 The rising costs of construction materials coupled with our lack of modern equipment places a huge burden on our yearly budget.
 We fall short in the area of instructional supplies (the funds we use to construct costumes, scenery and props).
-We also are seriously lacking in instructional equipment (modern lighting instruments, sound equipment, dress forms, construction equipment, etc).
+We also are seriously lacking in instructional equipment (additional LED lighting instruments, ongoing need to replace sound equipment, dress forms, construction equipment, etc).
 Our annual maintenance budget is less than the cost of maintaining one sewing machine (\$89.99).
 We have fourteen sewing machines, several washing machines and dryers, an ironing system and all of the construction machinery in the Scenery Laboratory.
 The dry cleaning budget only covers the cost of one of our four shows.